EmrikeDev/TeamTable/README.md

-# TeamTable - Show your Team on website
+# TeamTable - Show your team on website